TeejayClassic/credit-risk-portfolio-analysis-PowerBI/README.md

 ## Data Cleaning & Preparation

-Before building the dashboard, the dataset was reviewed and prepared to ensure accuracy and consistency.
+Before building the dashboard, I carefully reviewed and prepared the dataset to ensure the analysis was accurate, reliable, and ready for reporting.
+This step was essential in creating a solid foundation for meaningful insights and effective visualization.

-The preparation process included:

-* Validating data quality and completeness
-* Reviewing records for inconsistencies
-* Correcting data types where necessary
-* Standardizing categorical fields
+During the data preparation process, I:

+- Reviewed the dataset to understand its structure and identify potential data quality issues.
+- Checked for missing, inconsistent, or inaccurate records and addressed them where necessary.
+- Corrected data types to ensure fields were properly formatted for analysis.
+- Standardized categorical values to maintain consistency across the dataset.
-* Creating calculated measures and KPIs using DAX
+- Created calculated measures and key performance indicators (KPIs) using DAX.
-* Structuring the dataset for efficient reporting and analysis
+- Structured and optimized the data model to support efficient reporting and dashboard performance.

+By taking these steps, I ensured that the dashboard was built on clean, consistent, and well-structured data, enabling more accurate analysis of credit risk exposure, portfolio performance, and borrower risk trends.

 ---

 ## Data Analysis

-The analysis was carried out across three key areas:
+I carried out these analysis in three key areas:

 ### Portfolio Performance Analysis